Insurance Europe: Overview

 Through its 37 member bodies national insurance associations — the national insurance associations — it represents all types of insurance and reinsurance undertakings, e.g. pan-European companies, monoliners, mutuals and SMEs.
 Insurance Europe, which is based in Brussels, Belgium, represents undertakings that account for around 95% of total European premium income.
 Insurance makes a major contribution to Europe's economic growth and development.
 European insurers pay out over €1 000bn annually — or €2.8bn a day — in claims, directly employ more than 920 000 people and invest over €10.6trn in the economy.
 In addition, Europe Insurances allocated approximately €150bn to sustainable investments.

-Insurance Europe is a fair and reliable partner and a contact point for Institutions of the European Union, politicians and supervisors.
+"Insurance Europe is considered a fair and reliable partner and a contact point for Institutions of the European Union, politicians and supervisors.
 The federation provides services to the European and international institutions to the benefit of its members.
 In the regulatory process, it represents the common interests of European insurers by developing, promoting, defending, illustrating and lobbying industry positions that are supported by technical research and expertise.
-Through government lobby, public affairs, industry forums and issue management, it contributes to achieve a positive political, social, business and economic environment in support of the industry.
+Through government lobby, public affairs, industry forums and issue management, it contributes to achieve a positive political, social, business and economic environment in support of the industry".

 Insurance Europe provides the infrastructure for an exchange information and experience between members.
 The federation also plays a supporting role in relation to its members and provides information and guidance on issues of interest to the European insurance sector.